-- Participate in and benefit from the school's educational programs without discrimination based on disability. - If eligible, have your student receive accommodations under Section 504 of the Rehabilitation Act of 1973. - Be provided an equal opportunity to participate in the school's nonacademic and extracurricular activities. - Be educated in facilities and receive services that are comparable to those provided to students without disabilities - Receive accommodations and/or auxiliary aids and services to allow your child an equal opportunity to participate in school activities. - Receive auxiliary aids and services without cost to allow your child an equal opportunity to participate in school activities.
+- Participate in and benefit from the school's educational programs without discrimination based on disability. - If eligible, your student may receive accommodations and/or auxiliary aids services under Section 504. - Be provided an equal opportunity to participate in the school's nonacademic and extracurricular activities. - Be educated in comparable and appropriate facilities and receive services that are comparable to those provided to students without disabilities. - Receive any necessary auxiliary aids and services without cost, to allow your child an equal opportunity to participate in school activities.
 This does not include educational aids unrelated to your child's disability for which fees are imposed on parents of all children. - Receive special education services if needed.